Benjamin Bol Mel

 Benjamin Bol Mel Kuol (born in 1978) is a South Sudanese politician.

 Bol Mel is a businessman and has been President Salva Kiir's principal financial advisor.
 US President Donald Trump issued an executive order on 21 December 2017 under the Magnitsky Act to block his US-based assets.

 Bol Mel was appointed as one of the vice-presidents of South Sudan on 10 February 2025 but was removed through a decree on 12 November 2025.
 Prior to this, he was SPLM deputy secretary general.
-He was dismissed from his Vice Presidential and SPLM leadership positions in 12 November 2025.
+He was dismissed from his position as Vice President and SPLM leadership on 12 November 2025.